tritonmc/triton-website/docs/getting-started/installation.md

 Using any other server software than Spigot or BungeeCord (e.g. Paper, Waterfall, etc) is not officially supported.
 However, since a large number of users are using those, bug fixes will be provided, even though internal testing is only done on vanilla Spigot/BungeeCord.

+Using the Velocity proxy is _partially_ supported.
+Check out the [Velocity guide](/guides/velocity.md) for more information.
 :::

 ## Generate default files